 Married to Lynette Jattan-Cunningham, M.D., one child, Katherine.
 To see a photograph of Ralph and his wife please click on this link: Ralph and Lyn.
 To see a family snapshot please click on this link: Lyn Katherine Ralph

 Landmark Church, Norcross, Georgia, Elder and Corporate Secretary, 2010-2012

-Chairman for the Georgia Mountains Camp Farthest Out, a non-denominational Christian camp which meets in north Georgia each summer for one week, 2003-2005.
+Chairman for the Georgia Mountains Camp Farthest Out, a non-denominational Christian camp which meets in north Georgia each summer for one week, 2003-2005 and 2015 to present.
 (Registrar 2000-2002).
 To visit the Web site for this camp, please click on this link: CFO.

 Registrar, CFO Annual, Bradenton, Florida, May 26-June 8, 2004.
 To learn more about the international Camps Farthest Out organization, you may click on this link: ACFO.

 Chairman of the Board of Directors of Miracle Revival Church, Norcross, Georgia; CEO, CFO, President, and Treasurer.